Danièle Obono: Parliamentary activity

-Secretary of the Delegation for Overseas France and vice-chair of the study group on discrimination and LGBTQI-phobia in the world, she chairs the France-Bangladesh friendship group.
+Secretary of the Delegation for Overseas France and vice-chair of the study group on discrimination and LGBTQI-phobia in the world, Obono chairs the France-Bangladesh friendship group.

-Opposed to the 2018 Asylum and Immigration Act, she considers it to be "useless, counterproductive and dangerous", as it "separates good migrants from bad ones, exiles to be kept from exiles to be expelled ".
+Opposed to the 2018 Asylum and Immigration Act, Obono considers it to be "useless, counterproductive and dangerous", as it "separates good migrants from bad ones, exiles to be kept from exiles to be expelled ".
 On the other hand, the government and Interior Minister Gérard Collomb defended the bill in the name of "stepping up the fight against illegal immigration".

-In a written question to the government in December 2018, she gave her support to Biram Dah Abeid, "an anti-slavery figure in Mauritania".
+In a written question to the government in December 2018, Obono gave her support to Biram Dah Abeid, "an anti-slavery figure in Mauritania".
 On 3 December 2019, as a member of the Law Commission, she tabled a bill on "stabilising and securing funding and jobs within associations", which aims to define the subsidy as a "funding contract standard" and to extend the powers of the Haut Conseil à la vie associative (High Council for Associative Life) in response to the decline in the number of employees in the associative sector.

 In September 2020, she co-signed a bill from the Ecology Democracy Solidarity parliamentary group aimed at strengthening the right to abortion.

-As part of the France insoumise parliamentary group in 2021, Danièle Obono defended a proposal for a job guarantee, which should enable any unemployed person who wants to work to have a job paying the basic public sector wage or more.
+As part of the France insoumise parliamentary group in 2021, Obono defended a proposal for a job guarantee, which should enable any unemployed person who wants to work to have a job paying the basic public sector wage or more.
 According to the MEP, this system should make it possible to link an "ecological bifurcation" with "social progress".
 However, the proposal has been the subject of debate, with Fabien Roussel, national secretary of the PCF, describing it as a "Soviet-era" philosophy.
 The economist Henrik Sterdyniak felt that the measure "could not meet the actual needs of households" with jobs of "mediocre quality.
 In June 2021, she lent her support to the local residents of the Jardin d’Eole, who organised a demonstration every Wednesday to denounce the situation in the neighbourhood because of the insecurity created by the presence of drug addicts.

 However, her support for the mobilisations was criticised by the Parisian right, who accused her of political recuperation.
 In a press release, Danièle Obono called for "a global strategy and large-scale resources.

 At the session of the National Assembly on 26 July 2022, she was elected a full judge of the Court de Justice de la République.
 She was sworn in on 27 July 2022.